WAON: A Large-Scale Japanese Image-Text Dataset for Cultural Adaptation in Contrastive Vision-Language Models: Building WAON

-\paragraph{HTML extraction \& language identification.} Each WARC file contains multiple raw HTML documents.
-To construct Japanese image-text pairs, we first filter and retain only Japanese HTML documents.
-Following \citet{okazaki2024building}, we initially determine language based on the lang attribute in the HTML header, as applying model-based language identification to every HTML body is computationally inefficient.
-We then apply Trafilatura~\citep{barbaresi-2021-trafilatura} to extract underlying texts, and Lingua\footnote{\url{https://github.com/pemistahl/lingua-py}} to detect language of the document.
-We also discard documents with an empty \texttt{<title>} tag, assuming that high-quality image-text pairs are more likely to appear in HTML pages with well-written titles.
+We retain only Japanese HTML documents, as they are more likely to contain Japanese captions and culturally relevant images~\citep{nguyen2024multilingual}.
+Following \citet{okazaki2024building}, we first determine language based on the \texttt{lang} attribute in the HTML header, and apply model-based language identification only to documents that pass this initial filter, as running it on all HTML bodies would be computationally prohibitive at our scale.
+We then apply Trafilatura~\citep{barbaresi-2021-trafilatura} to extract the underlying text, and Lingua~\citep{stahl2022lingua} to confirm the document language.
+We also discard documents with an empty \texttt{<title>} tag, as high-quality image-text pairs are more likely to appear in well-structured HTML pages.

-\paragraph{Extracting (image URL, caption) pairs.} From the extracted HTML, we obtain (image URL, caption) pairs, where captions for each image are collected from either the image's alt attribute (a short text description embedded in the HTML tag) or the corresponding \texttt{<figcaption>} element (the visible caption shown below an image).
-We remove entries with invalid image URLs and those whose captions contain no Japanese characters, as determined by Unicode code points.
+\paragraph{Image-text pair extraction.} From the extracted HTML, we obtain (image URL, caption) pairs.
+Captions are collected from either the \texttt{alt} attribute of the image tag or the corresponding \texttt{<figcaption>} element.
+We remove entries with invalid image URLs and those whose captions contain no Japanese characters (i.e., no Unicode code points in the Hiragana, Katakana, or CJK Unified Ideographs ranges).

-\paragraph{Deduplication (image URL, caption).} Since duplicates on the web often comprise low-diversity content such as advertising images, logos, and simple graphics, deduplication is widely used to improve dataset quality by eliminating redundancy and enhancing diversity~\citep{lee2022deduplicating,zhu2023multimodal}.
-In this step, we perform deduplication on both image URLs and captions.
-For captions, only the first occurrence of each (image URL, caption) pair is retained, and all subsequent duplicates are removed.
-Both image URLs and captions are converted into hash values and deduplicated independently.
-To improve memory efficiency during deduplication, we use a Bloom filter, a memory-efficient probabilistic data structure that may introduce false positives but guarantees no false negatives.
+\paragraph{Pair deduplication.} Duplicates on the web often comprise low-diversity content such as advertising images, logos, and simple graphics.
+Following prior work~\citep{lee2022deduplicating,zhu2023multimodal}, we deduplicate on both image URLs and captions, retaining only the first occurrence of each (image URL, caption) pair.
+To improve memory efficiency, we use a Bloom filter, a probabilistic data structure that may introduce false positives but guarantees no false negatives.

-\paragraph{Download images.} To construct a high-quality image-text pair dataset, we need to perform filtering based on the images, including both the quality of the images themselves and the alignment between images and text.
-Therefore, at this stage, we download images from the extracted URLs.
-To efficiently download images at scale from the image URL list, we use img2dataset~\citep{beaumont-2021-img2dataset}, a tool designed for parallel downloading of web images.